 Either way, any of the possible responsible parties are likely to have their own insurance carrier, none of which will want to pay your claim.
 Trucking companies and their insurance carriers are masters of manipulation when it comes to trucking accidents, frequently using tactics like claiming the intoxicated driver was an independent contractor, even if their company’s name is on the vehicle.
 Even worse, many will attempt to somehow blame you for the accident or trivialize your injuries so they can get out of paying.

 An aggressive truck accident attorney, like Robert White, knows all these tricks and will not let the trucking or insurance company get away with offering you an unfair settlement.
-At Childs, Bishop & White, PC, we believe that accident victims can help make the roads a safer place by pursuing their legal rights and holding intoxicated semi-truck drivers and trucking companies liable for their reckless actions.
+At Childs, Bishop & White, PC, we believe that those injured in accidents that weren’t their fault can help make the roads a safer place by pursuing their legal rights and holding intoxicated semi-truck drivers and trucking companies liable for their reckless actions.

 Speak With A Compassionate Truck Accident Attorney Today